Alexdaz/HTMLGen/README.md

 ## Welcome to HTMLGen!
 Convert simple text to HTML code

-This software is useful for crating simple websites for you HTML Class (if you have a progrmming class in your high school).
+This software is useful for creating simple websites for you HTML Class (if you have a progrmming class in your high school).